It’s Official: The Stetson 150 Project Uncovers History

 In 2033, Stetson will celebrate its 150th anniversary.
 As a part of that celebration, the Department of History teamed up with the duPont-Ball Library to tell uncommon stories.
 Going forward, each semester a small group of students will research any topic of the university’s past and tell that story.
 The Omeka site (free, flexible and open-source online platform), built with the help of the library, will house the evolving collection of oral histories, archival documents and articles.

-This academic year, with assists from several other students, credit for the initial work goes largely to Class of 2026 students Reagan Shivers (graduating in May) and Benjamin Miyazato (graduating in December), in collaboration with Assistant Professor Mike Wells, Web Services and Research Librarian.
+This academic year, with assistance from several other students, credit for the initial work goes largely to Class of 2026 student Reagan Shivers and Benjamin Miyazato (graduating in May 2027), in collaboration with Assistant Professor Mike Wells, Web Services and Research Librarian.

 Editor’s note: This story is an update from Uncovering History for the Stetson 150 Project, Oct.
 30, 2025.